All-Quadrant Bounded Clipping GRPO: Closing the Unbounded Blind Spot for Stable and Generalizable Training: Method

-Motivated by the above observation, we propose Adaptive-Boundary Clipping GRPO (ABC-GRPO), an extension that introduces four unconditional clipping boundaries, one for each quadrant of the advantage--ratio space.
+Motivated by the above observation, we propose All-Quadrant Bounded Clipping GRPO (ABC-GRPO), which introduces four unconditional clipping boundaries, one for each quadrant (Fig.~\ref{fig:grpo_vs_abc}).
 This allows independent clipping thresholds for all four scenarios:

 Here, $\varepsilon_1$ and $\varepsilon_2$ control the upper and lower clipping bounds for positive advantages, while $\varepsilon_3$ and $\varepsilon_4$ govern those for negative advantages.
-This design provides four independent parameters, three more than standard GRPO, enabling fine-grained control over policy updates in each quadrant.
+This design exposes four boundaries, three more than standard GRPO, enabling per-quadrant control over policy updates.
+In principle these thresholds can be set independently per quadrant; in all our experiments we fix $\varepsilon_1{=}\varepsilon_2{=}\varepsilon_3{=}\varepsilon_4{=}0.2$ (the PPO default), so the four-boundary form is a property of the framework rather than a per-task tuning knob.

 Our experiments show that, although this more flexible clipping mechanism does not resolve the fundamental granularity limitation of sequence-level advantages, it effectively mitigates the adverse effects of incorrect updates through smarter, quadrant-aware clipping.
-Moreover, while reading the Qwen Team's paper on Group Sequence Policy Optimization (GSPO) \citep{zheng2025groupsequencepolicyoptimization}, we note a subtle similarity to our approach: GSPO clips the entire generated sequence—thus involving more tokens—which also helps alleviate the over-punishment problem.
+We note that GSPO~\citep{zheng2025groupsequencepolicyoptimization} takes a complementary approach by extending clipping to the sequence level (see Sect.~\ref{sec:related} for a detailed comparison).